chesshacker/chesshacker.github.io/sample-work/chess-toolkit.md

 ---
 layout: default
 title: Chess Toolkit
-quote: "It's classified.
-I could tell you, but then I'd have to kill you."
-cite: "Maverick in <strong>Top Gun (1986)</strong>"
+hero: "One of my favorite hobbies is chess, so naturally I was drawn to writing chess software."
+quote: "All Chess players should have a hobby."
+cite: "Savielly Tartakower"
 permalink: /sample-work/chess-toolkit/
 ---

-<p class="lead" markdown="1">One of my favorite hobbies is chess, so naturally I
-was drawn to writing chess software.
 In 2013, I decided to package some of my work as a reusable library, which I dubbed the [Chess Toolkit][toolkit] and released under the Apache License.
-This is a good example of my work.</p>
+This is a good example of my work.

 The Chess Toolkit is about 4,000 source lines of code for the library, 4,000 lines of tests, and 1,000 lines of examples.
 It also includes a detailed